vim-scraper/vim-scraper.github.com/news/_posts/2011-02-20-email-unfuddled.md

 category: news
 ---

-Some time around Feb 15th, vim.org modified the way it presents the email adddresses of script authors.
-They just replaced @ and . with images, but this caused the vim-scripts.org scraper to push 29 invalid repositories before this could be [worked around](https://github.com/vim-scraper/vim-scraper/commit/938d48b062f4f5b242a8787d3ecb30662bcb2e59).
+Some time around February 15, vim.org modified the way it presents the email adddresses of script authors.
+They just replaced @ and . with images, but this caused the vim-scripts.org scraper to push 29 invalid repositories before it could be [worked around](https://github.com/vim-scraper/vim-scraper/commit/938d48b062f4f5b242a8787d3ecb30662bcb2e59).

-The following repositories have been fixed and re-uploaded:
+The following scripts have been fixed and re-uploaded:

  * activity-log
  * AuthorInfo